 Worksafe require the nets to be tested each year and the nets must meet a pre determined force requirement.

 Failure to provide fall requirements could lead to prosecution in the event of an accident.
-As a safety net hire company we pride ourselves in being conscious of Health and Safety of our workers and our Builder customers.
+As a safety net install and hire company we pride ourselves in being conscious of Health and Safety of our workers and our Builder customers.

 CORRECT USE OF OUR SAFETY NETS

 Please read these guidelines to ensure our safety net installation is as effective as possible, should a fall occur.

 • Inspect safety nets daily for damage and debris, prior to use

 • Remove all debris immediately after it falls into the net

 • Provide a clear ‘stretch zone’ under the net.
 This includes installing bracing timber at angles steeper than 45 degrees